HFMaker/NextCMD/README.md

   ## NOTES

 - This is NOT the original version of the project.
 I had to modify the original one due to privacy and copyrigth reasons
-- Right now, most of the apps doesn't have music (I think the only one that has music is the calculator) I'm searching for some copyright-free music to put on my project
+- Right now, most of the apps don't have music (I think the only one that has music is the calculator) I'm searching for some copyright-free music to put on my project
-- The code may be trash, but that's why it was my first project EVER
+- The code may be trash, maybe because this is my first project EVER and I didn't fixed the code
 - You must have the MPV media player and the Python library "psutil" in order to use this menu
 - Also, you must download all the animes because of obvious reasons (right now you can only watch Re:Zero and SAO) You must put all the episodes in their respective anime folder inside apps/animes following the next nomenclature: